daszat/zetbox/Kistl.Server/Generators/Interfaces/Repositories/README.txt

     repo.Assemblies.Where(a => a.IsClientAssembly);

-To avoid name clashes, there is one Repository interface per Module, called `I{ModuleName}Repository` and one `IModuleRepository` listing all modules:
+To avoid name clashes, there is one Repository interface per Module, called `I{Name}Repository` and one `IModuleRepository` listing all modules:

 public interface ModuleRepository
 {